Jihyeyoon4/Project4-Group-2/README.md

 ## Overview
 This project focuses on the development of machine learning models for real estate applications, including price prediction, recommendation systems, and market analysis.
 Leveraging a dataset sourced from Kaggle, the objective is to create robust predictive models that can assist home buyers, sellers and real estate professionals in making informed decisions.

-## Requirements
+## Dependencies Requirements
-Sklearn, Python, SQLite, Matplotlib, Numpy
+Pandas, Numpy, Seaborn, Sklearn, RandomForestRegressor, SQLite, Matplotlib

 ## Project Division